moxie-lean/depreciated-wp-endpoints-collection/readme.md

 ## Filters

-There are 3 filters that can be used on this particular endpoint.
+There are filters that can be used on this particular endpoint.

-`ln_endpoints_data_collection`.
+`ln_endpoints_collection_args`.
+This filter allow you to overwrite the default arguments used to query inside of the collection so you can overwrite the default values used on the `WP_Query` before executed.

+`ln_endpoints_collection_data`.
 This filter allow you to overwrite the data after processing and before is sending it to the client it has 1 parameter that can be used on the filter: